15 Mental Health Charities Doing The Work

 - Cash assistance

-In addition, the mental health nonprofit has partnered with EAT Lab at the University of Louisville to anchor their efforts to reform the eating disorder treatment landscape and influence future policy and legal changes within the healthcare system to ensure equitable healthcare access for all.
+In addition, the mental health nonprofit has partnered with EAT Lab at the University of Louisville.
+This partnership allows the organization to anchor its efforts to reform the eating disorder treatment landscape and influence future policy and legal changes within the healthcare system to ensure equitable healthcare access for all.